DuoTen Pool Speaker

 We found that the Poolmaster and the KingSom offer some of the best battery life on our list.

 As with any speaker, audio quality is something you’ll want to pay close attention to.
-However, when buying floating pool speakers, you should accept that they aren’t likely to be the same wide audio experience that you may find in many of the higher-end Bluetooth speakers on the market.
+However, when buying floating pool speakers, you should accept that they aren’t likely the same wide audio experience you may find in many of the higher-end Bluetooth speakers on the market.
 This is especially true for the frequency response ranges.

 Floating pool speakers place more of the development budget on waterproofing, affordability, and unique design approaches, such as the lighting effects often found on these speakers.

 Please don’t get it misconstrued, though.
 We’re not saying that all floating pool speakers sound bad.
 We came across some surprisingly decent performances when exploring these products.
 They will, in most cases, suit their use as desired.
 But if audio quality is very important to you, we recommend looking at your options.
 If you’re looking for some sound at your swimming pool, you’ll more than likely have a more fulfilling experience with a quality waterproof Bluetooth speaker placed on the side of your pool.

 We found some of the best audio performances in the KingSom, Poolmaster, and Mcanbr.

-Arguably the most important topic when it comes to speakers that are meant to sit in water.
+Arguably the most important topic when it comes to speakers meant to sit in water.
 Good waterproofing and a solid design will ensure that your floating speaker doesn’t encounter problems during its intended use.